 Living room peg: The open-plan space required furniture that doubled as “dividers”, like a sectional or L-shaped sofa.

-I had moodboards for every room and floor, but for purposes of brevity, I’ll just post my overall moodboard for the entire home.
+I had moodboards for every room and floor, but for purposes of brevity, I’ll just post my overall mood and materials board for the entire home.

 Back then, I wasn’t equipped with tech tools and skills (aka I drew and drafted everything manually!) so I enlisted the help of fellow interior designer Julienne Hidalgo to come up with rendered drawings of my designs.
 She makes amazing renderings which almost always fools clients into thinking that her drawings are actual photographs!